 Comments and Feedback

-What’s your experience using SEO platforms for keyword difficulty analysis?
+How has your experience been using these or other SEO platforms for keyword difficulty analysis?

-How do you use it in your normal keyword research workflow?
+How do you use the KD concepts and scoring in your normal keyword research workflow?

 Feel free to add your thoughts below.